 back, neck and shoulder pain, sciatica,TMS and migraine headaches

-using Psychotherapy, Hypnotherapy & Cognitive Training at 1066 Therapy
+using Psychotherapy, Hypnotherapy & Cognitive Therapy at 1066 Therapy

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield,